 Our practice focuses on:

 - Business and Commercial Disputes.
-Business and commercial litigation involves every kind of dispute that arises in a business context, whether it be between companies, between a company and individual, or businesses to business, or otherwise.
+Business and commercial litigation involves every kind of dispute that arises in a business context, whether it be between companies or between a company and individual or otherwise.
 This can involve contract disputes, including issues about the terms and interpretation of contracts, and breaches of contracts in a wide variety of circumstances.
 Business disputes includes matters involving fraud in connection with transactions, as well as fraud in investments, including securities fraud.
 Business disputes can concern conversion of property, misappropriation of trade secrets, unfairly competing, unfair business practices, anti-trust and restraints of trade, and infringing on trademarks and trade names.
-Business and commercial disputes may involve enforcing and violating non-compete agreements and wrongfully soliciting employees, fiduciary duties, and trade libel.
+Business and commercial disputes may involve enforcing and violating non-compete agreements and fiduciary duties, wrongfully soliciting employees, and trade libel.
 Business disputes can involve issues of professional malpractice (such as accountants and appraisers), PACA (Perishable Agricultural Commodities Act) claims, RICO (Racketeer Corrupt Organizations Act).
 Business and commercial disputes involve a wide range of remedies, such as damages, indemnity, injunctions, specific performance, declaratory judgments, accountings, partitions, and constructive trusts.

 - Corporate Litigation and Shareholders and Partners Rights and Disputes.
 This involves matters concerning corporate governance, liability of officers and directors, rights of minority shareholders, and disputes amongst shareholders, LLC members, and partners.
 We have handled matters involving “business divorces”, the removal and appointment of directors, stock transfers, inspections of books and records, accountings, and restricted stock.
 We also have handled shareholder derivative claims.